Travel Through Centuries

 The lake and the surrounding area is known to be one of Ireland’s most important archaeological sites.
 Humans have lived in Lough Gur since Neolithic times.
 The site of Lough Gur is the only area in all of Ireland where you will see visible remains of every age of mankind throughout the centuries.

-In The Heritage Centre located on the lakefront, you can find out about the rich heritage of Lough Gur by visiting the interactive multimedia exhibition that brings to life over 6,000 of archaeology and history.
+In The Lough Gur Visitor Centre located on the lakefront, you can find out about the rich heritage of Lough Gur by visiting the interactive multimedia exhibition that brings to life over 6,000 of archaeology and history.
 The exhibition brings the visitor on a journey through the history of Lough Gur starting during the Mesolithic (Middle Stone Age) Era and progressing until the 19th century (1800’s), when the Farm By Lough Gur was written.

 Grange Stone Circle - a place of ritual gatherings, sacrifice and worship from prehistoric times to the modern-day.